 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Full sail, Watercolor, Proper, Point upwards, Pointed, Armed, Azure, Bend, Flag, Ship, Structured and parallel blazons, Boa, Bar, Wreath, Chinapieria, Upon (wreath), Crest, Five, Round, Created, Four, Outlined in sable, Two, In bend, In fess, Coat of arms, Sword, Personal, Gules, Illuminated, Mantling, Motto, Lion, Martos García, Juan Carlos, Semi-circular, Milian, family, Wavy, Or, Argent, Rampant, Rough, Supporter (animal), Supporter, Grasping, Tierced per bend, Crest and mantling, Plain tincture, Vairy and Helm.
+Full sail, Watercolor, Proper, Point upwards, Pointed, Armed, Azure, Ship, Boa, Bar, Wreath, Upon (wreath), Crest, Five, Party per fess, Created, Four, Outlined in sable, Dexter, Two, In bend, In fess, The eyes, Coat of arms, Sword, Ear of wheat, The fangs, Personal, Gules, Illuminated, Mantling, Langued, Motto, Lion, Martos García, Juan Carlos, Semi-circular, Milian, family, Wavy, Or, Argent, Rampant, Rough, Supporter (animal), Supporter, Grasping, Tierced per bend, Crest and mantling, Vairy and Helm.

 Dr. Antonio Salmerón y Cabañas,